 This error could also occur, if the user does not have the appropriate console logon rights.
 Please refer to the solutions provided on how to fix this issue, depending on whether the error is encountered during logon to a domain controller or to other Windows PCs.
-Kindley refer to the following guide: Logon types: The different Windows Logon Types.
+Kindly refer to the following guide: Logon types: The different Windows Logon Types.

 Possible cause of Error 1385